Official websites use .mil

 If you are a Florida National Guard member pursuing a higher civilian education level, you may be eligible for state funding to help pay up to 100 percent of your tuition.

-For those qualifying for the program and attending Florida community colleges and public universities, tuition will be paid at 100 percent of the charged resident rate.
-For those attending accredited private institutions, EDD will provide funds at the average current state resident rate, and Guard members will be responsible for any difference between what EDD pays and the charged rate.
+For those qualifying for the program and attending Florida colleges and public universities, tuition will be paid at 100 percent of the charged resident rate.
+For those attending accredited private institutions, EDD will provide funds at the highest current state resident rate, and Guard members will be responsible for any difference between what EDD pays and the charged rate.

 “One great benefit of being a member of the Florida National Guard is the state-funded Education Dollars for Duty.
 Over 16,000 Soldiers and Airmen have taken advantage of this valuable incentive which includes coverage of Associate’s Bachelor’s and Master’s degrees as well as numerous certifications and licensing programs,” said Major General Haas, Adjutant General.